hqywork/EntityFramework.wiki.Chinesize/Using-EF7-in-Traditional-.NET-Applications.md

 * Click **Add** and then **OK**

 ## Install Entity Framework (and Providers)
 To get EF7 in your project you need to install the **Microsoft.Data.Entity** NuGet package from the nightly feed.
-To do this, you can run the following command in Package Manager Console.
+To do this, you can run the following command in Package Manager Console (Tools -> NuGet Package Manager -> Package Manager Console).
 ```
 PM> Install-Package Microsoft.Data.Entity –Pre
 ```